Written by Varghese Emlin Charly

 Execute

-and take note of your network adapter.
-It should be something along the lines ofenp0s3
+ip aand take note of your network adapter.
+It should be something along the lines ofenp0s3for Virtual Box vms andens33for VMWare vms. -

 Type